-Operating a physician-owned lab (POL) can require significant investments in staffing and expensive equipment.
-Choosing to use a national laboratory like LifeBrite Laboratories can free up that capital so it can be redirected at the physician offices’ core missions.
+Operating a physician-owned lab (POL) requires significant investments in staffing and equipment.
+Choosing to use a national laboratory like LifeBrite Laboratories can free up capital for physician offices’ core missions.

 Working with one national reference lab like LifeBrite simplifies test process management.
 For instance, it’s easier to keep track of where specimens have been sent and can reduce the number of lab contracts.

 Competitive turnaround times